Patient-focused and Progressive

 - Soft tissue

-Surgical Specialists’ physicians have special expertise in advanced laparoscopic (minimally invasive) procedures, including hernia surgery; surgical endocrinology (glands), intensive care, and nutrition.
+Cayuga Surgical Specialists have expertise in advanced laparoscopic (minimally invasive) procedures, including hernia surgery; surgical endocrinology (glands), intensive care, and nutrition.

 Pre-Admissions: Before Your Hospital Visit